Scandit/data-capture-documentation/docs/sdks/ios/label-capture/get-started.md

 ## Start the Camera

-Next, you need to create a new instance of the [`SDCCamera`](https://docs.scandit.com/data-capture-sdk/ios/core/api/camera.html#class-scandit.datacapture.core.Camera) class to indicate the camera that will be used to stream previews and to capture images.
+Next, you need to create a new instance of the [`SDCCamera`](https://docs.scandit.com/data-capture-sdk/ios/core/api/camera.html#class-scandit.datacapture.core.Camera) class to indicate the camera that will be used to stream previews and capture images.

-You can initialize the camera with the recommended settings for Label Capture.
+You can initialize the camera with the recommended settings for Label Capture:

 ```swift
 camera = Camera.default